gabriel-biudes-dev/slack-space-manager/README.md

 - **Work with One File**:
   Interact with a single file to view its data, write messages into its slack space, and clear its slack space.
 - **System Checkup**:
-  Perform a system-wide cleanup of slack spaces and check for potential corruption issues.
+  Perform a system-wide cleanup of slack spaces.
 - **Store File in Slack Space**:
   Split an input file into smaller parts and store them in the slack spaces of newly created files.
 - **Recover Stored File**: